This guide covers the main steps required to perform an LCA of a 33 cl glass bottle.

 - For each component, define its raw materials.
 In our example, we are just defining them as:

-- Body: Glass weight 256
+- In the section Glass - Glass weight 256

 - Cap: Steel weight 2.7, Steel recycled content 32%